 PROBLEM POSSIBLE CAUSE WHAT TO DO Nothing will operate The unit is not wired into a live circuit with proper voltage.
 A household fuse has blown or a circuit breaker has tripped.
 Wire the unit into a live circuit with proper voltage.
 (See Installation Instructions.)
 Replace household fuse or reset circuit breaker.
-The oven will not operate You have not set the electronic control correctly.
-Refer to the section in this manual describing the function you are operating.
-You have programmed a delayed start time.
-Wait for the start time to be reached or cancel and reset the controls.
+The oven will not operate You have not set the elec- tronic control correctly.
+You have programmed a Refer to the section in this manual describing the function you are operating.
+Wait for the start time to be reached delayed start time. or cancel and reset the controls.
 The surface units will not operate A household fuse has blown or a circuit breaker has tripped.
 Replace household fuse or reset circuit breaker.
-You have not plugged in surface units all the way.
-Turn control knobs to OFF and plug surface units in all the way.
-(See "Replacing" on page 12.)
 You have not set the control knobs correctly.
 Push control knobs in before turning to a setting.
 The control knob(s) will not turn You are not pushing in before turning.
 Push control knob(s) in before turning to a setting.